 Report: Discovery of the Trimbolen Temple and Trimbolen Crown

-A hidden switch in one of the glowing crystals caused the statue to slide to the back of the main chamber, revealing a narrow circular staircase descending around the walls of the smaller chamber.
-The only item in this chamber was pillar rising out of the floor in the center of the chamber.
-The entire chamber — floor, walls, stairs, and pillar – were constructed of hermodric stones cut and fitted so closely as to appear seamless.
-The pillar turned out to be a sealed chest, but accessing the contents without destroying it would prove a mystery for another year.
+A hidden switch in one of the glowing crystals caused the statue to slide to the back of the main chamber, revealing a narrow staircase descending into this new room.
+The entire chamber — floor, walls, stairs, and a half-pillar rising in the center of the room — was constructed of hermodric stones cut and fitted so closely as to appear seamless.
+Researchers determined the pillar was actually a sealed chest, but accessing the contents without destroying it would prove a mystery for another year.

-The pillar was opened in 1832, though the means by which is was opened remained a mystery.
+The pillar was opened in 2832, though the means by which is was opened remained a mystery.
 As with the discovery of the chamber itself, the secret to unlocking the chest appears to have been a switch unknowingly tripped by one of the researchers.
 However, unlike the discovery of the switch to open the chamber, researchers were unable to find the mechanism that opened the pillar.